funkybob/django-nap/docs/api.rst

 Just like Django's Admin, Api supports auto-discover.

-In your serialiser.py use:
+In your publishers.py use:

     from nap import api

     ...

-    api.register('apiname', Publisher....)
+    api.register('apiname', Publisher,....)

 An Api instance with that name will be created, if it hasn't already, and put into api.APIS.
 Then the publisher(s) you pass will be registered with it.